utkarsh-1602/learn-python-backend/python-for-backend/django/Readme.md

 - The command source my_env/bin/activate is used to activate a virtual environment in Unix-based systems (like Linux and macOS).

+- It’s a good idea now to pin your dependencies.
+This records the versions of all the Python libraries currently installed in your virtual environment.

+        (venv) $ python -m pip freeze > requirements.txt

+Note : freeze Generates a list of installed packages and their versions

 # Creating a sample Project